 Wild Bees of NC: Friends Not Foes

 North Carolina has more than 500 native bee species.
-While this may give some people the willies, wild bees are generally harmless and they offer many benefits to ecosystems, biodiversity and agriculture.
+While this may give some people the willies, wild bees are generally harmless.
+They greatly benefit ecosystems, biodiversity and agriculture.

 The best way to learn about native bees is by planting a pollinator garden filled with native plants and native perennial and annual flowers where you can watch them work.
 Plants in the Asteraceae family, such as asters, goldenrods and coneflowers support the widest variety of native bees.
 It is ideal to install these beds in lower-traffic areas so you and the bees can stay out of each other’s way.
 Our educational resource library offers helpful videos, including:

 In addition to providing food, it is important to remember that many bees rely on stems, leaves and soil for nesting material.
 Avoiding chemical pesticides and herbicides can improve the overall health and success of bee populations.
 Adults may only briefly interact with contaminated material, but their offspring could be snuggled up to them for several months.

 If attracting bees to your yard still worries you, think again.
 More than half of North Carolina’s native bees are solitary nesters, which makes them far less likely to sting.
 If bees display aggressive behavior it is often a last resort defense to protect their hives or their lives.

 Bees help our gardens thrive and provide essential food resources for wildlife that rely on flowering plants or insects and larvae for survival.
 While non-native honey bees are great pollinators, bumblebees and other native bees are our most important pollinators.